asteere/ad-nimbus/aws/README.md

 # Copy the awscreateimage output line above and run it on the Mac.
 The line should look like the following:
 #awscreateimage 172.31.4.77

-# Shutdown the instance by deleting the Auto Scaling Group defined for this stack.
-Otherwise, more instances will be created.
+# AWS shutsdown an instance, creates the image and starts the instance.

+# Cleanup the stack and instance.
+It may take a couple of minutes before the ec2 and cloudformation web pages
+# show everything terminated.
 awsdeletestack

-# To Run the demo create the stack
+# To Run the demo make sure the ec2 AMI page shows that the image is ready before creating the stack
 # Mac:
 awscreatestack
 awsopenssh

-# On an AWS EC2 instance:
+# AWS EC2 instance:
 fstartall

 # Regression Testing: Follow the instructions in docs/RegressionTesting.md

 # Load Tests:
-# Start a JMeter cluster
+# MAC: Start a JMeter cluster
 awscreatestack

 # Follow instructions in LoadTests/JMeter/README.md
-#

 # When you are done you can terminate the instances but leave the stack for future clusters
 awsterminatecluster